 He says even when the levels are increased, he has no symptoms, and his Dr. says it’s not dangerous.
 He will continue to monitor monthly.

 One year ago had an abdominal aneurysm surgically treated.
 The size was 5 cm and was on descending aorta.
 It was stented, and dr said with this treatment, it could not burst.

 He needs 100K to 250K of Guar.
 UL.

 Thank you for your consideration.”

-If you’ve had a history of polycythemia or have an aneurism, or any other medical issue, give us a call.
+If you’ve had a history of polycythemia or have an aneurysm, or any other medical issue, give us a call.
 We’ll research your case thoroughly to help you find the most affordable and suitable policy for your life insurance needs.
-877-443-9467*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+888-603-2876*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.